-Revision 17-5; Effective September 1, 2017
+Revision 18-2; Effective September 3, 2018

 Prescription drugs are not part of the managed care organization's (MCO's) array of services.
-STAR+PLUS Medicaid-only members continue to have prescriptions filled by any pharmacist participating in the Texas Health and Human Services Commission Vendor Drug Program.
+STAR+PLUS Medicaid-only members continue to have prescriptions filled by any pharmacist participating in the Texas Health and Human Services Commission (HHSC) Vendor Drug Program (VDP).
 They will receive unlimited medically necessary prescriptions instead of the traditional three prescriptions per month limit.
-Drug coverage through Vendor Drug is limited to the state's formulary and may not cover all of the prescribed medications required for the individual.
+Drug coverage through VDP is limited to the state's formulary and may not cover all of the prescribed medications required for the individual.

 Medicare prescription drug coverage (Medicare Part D) is insurance that covers both brand name and generic prescription drugs at participating pharmacies in the member's area.
 Medicare prescription drug coverage provides protection for people who have very high drug costs.
 Medicare members are eligible for this coverage, regardless of income and resources, health status or current prescription expenses.
 Members who are eligible for both Medicaid and Medicare (dual-eligible) receive the majority of their drugs through Medicare Part D.